-Bechara Choucair, MD, is senior vice president, Community Health and Benefit, and chief community health officer for Kaiser Foundation Health Plan, Inc. and Hospitals — known as Kaiser Permanente, one of America’s leading integrated health care providers and not-for-profit health plans.
+Bechara Choucair, MD, is senior vice president and chief community health officer for Kaiser Foundation Health Plan, Inc. and Hospitals — known as Kaiser Permanente, one of America’s leading integrated health care providers and not-for-profit health plans.
 Dr. Choucair oversees Kaiser Permanente’s national community health and benefit efforts and philanthropic giving activities aimed at improving the health of its members and the 65 million people within the communities it serves.

 Dr. Choucair comes to Kaiser Permanente from Trinity Health, where he served as senior vice president, Safety Net Transformation and Community Health.
 He worked directly with Trinity Health’s ministries to improve the health of populations and impact the community-based social determinants of health.
 He was responsible for the development of new care delivery models and new relationships with payers, public health agencies and community organizations.
 Dr. Choucair and his team led the organization’s community benefit portfolio of approximately $1 billion annually.
 He also launched Trinity Health’s Transforming Communities Initiative with an additional $80 million investment to transform the health and well-being of communities across the country.